Marc Benioff Sells 725 Shares of Salesforce, Inc. (NYSE:CRM) Stock

 - On Friday, February 10th, Marc Benioff sold 725 shares of Salesforce stock.
 The shares were sold at an average price of $166.91, for a total value of $121,009.75.

-Salesforce declared that its board has initiated a stock repurchase plan on Wednesday, March 1st that permits the company to repurchase $20.00 billion in outstanding shares.
-This repurchase authorization permits the CRM provider to purchase up to 10.9% of its shares through open market purchases.
-Shares repurchase plans are often an indication that the company’s board of directors believes its shares are undervalued.
+Salesforce announced that its Board of Directors has authorized a share repurchase program on Wednesday, March 1st that authorizes the company to buyback $20.00 billion in shares.
+This buyback authorization authorizes the CRM provider to repurchase up to 10.9% of its stock through open market purchases.
+Stock buyback programs are generally a sign that the company’s board of directors believes its stock is undervalued.

-Hedge funds have recently made changes to their positions in the company.
-Financial Management Professionals Inc. increased its position in shares of Salesforce by 365.2% in the 4th quarter.
-Financial Management Professionals Inc. now owns 214 shares of the CRM provider’s stock valued at $28,000 after acquiring an additional 168 shares during the period.
-Capital Directions Investment Advisors LLC acquired a new position in shares of Salesforce in the 4th quarter valued at $28,000.
-Investors Asset Management of Georgia Inc. GA ADV increased its position in shares of Salesforce by 506.1% in the 3rd quarter.
-Investors Asset Management of Georgia Inc. GA ADV now owns 200 shares of the CRM provider’s stock valued at $29,000 after acquiring an additional 167 shares during the period.
-GHP Investment Advisors Inc. boosted its holdings in Salesforce by 113.4% in the third quarter.
-GHP Investment Advisors Inc. now owns 207 shares of the CRM provider’s stock valued at $30,000 after purchasing an additional 110 shares during the last quarter.
-Finally, MinichMacGregor Wealth Management LLC purchased a new stake in Salesforce in the fourth quarter valued at $31,000.
-75.83% of the stock is owned by institutional investors and hedge funds.
+Hedge funds have recently made changes to their positions in the stock.
+Verition Fund Management LLC lifted its stake in shares of Salesforce by 1,014.8% during the 2nd quarter.
+Verition Fund Management LLC now owns 32,386 shares of the CRM provider’s stock worth $5,345,000 after purchasing an additional 29,481 shares during the last quarter.
+Stephens Inc. AR increased its position in Salesforce by 0.5% during the 3rd quarter.
+Stephens Inc. AR now owns 137,757 shares of the CRM provider’s stock valued at $19,815,000 after buying an additional 656 shares in the last quarter.
+Archford Capital Strategies LLC increased its position in Salesforce by 6.6% during the 3rd quarter.
+Archford Capital Strategies LLC now owns 4,736 shares of the CRM provider’s stock valued at $681,000 after buying an additional 295 shares in the last quarter.
+Personal Capital Advisors Corp increased its position in Salesforce by 26.1% during the 3rd quarter.
+Personal Capital Advisors Corp now owns 490,626 shares of the CRM provider’s stock valued at $70,572,000 after buying an additional 101,463 shares in the last quarter.
+Finally, Atria Investments LLC increased its position in Salesforce by 0.5% during the 2nd quarter.
+Atria Investments LLC now owns 80,140 shares of the CRM provider’s stock valued at $13,226,000 after buying an additional 383 shares in the last quarter.
+75.83% of the stock is currently owned by hedge funds and other institutional investors.

 Wall Street Analyst Weigh In

-Several equities research analysts have recently weighed in on CRM shares.
-JPMorgan Chase & Co. increased their price target on Salesforce from $200.00 to $230.00 and gave the stock an “overweight” rating in a report on Thursday, March 2nd.
-JMP Securities reiterated a “market perform” rating and set a $250.00 target price on shares of Salesforce in a research report on Thursday, March 2nd.
-Wells Fargo & Company boosted their target price on shares of Salesforce from $200.00 to $225.00 and gave the company an “overweight” rating in a research note on Thursday, March 2nd.
-Robert W. Baird raised their price target on shares of Salesforce from $150.00 to $200.00 and gave the stock a “neutral” rating in a research note on Thursday, March 2nd.
-Finally, Loop Capital boosted their price objective on shares of Salesforce from $150.00 to $190.00 and gave the company a “hold” rating in a research report on Thursday, March 2nd.
-One investment analyst has rated the stock with a sell rating, twelve have given a hold rating, twenty-eight have given a buy rating and one has given a strong buy rating to the company’s stock.
-According to data from MarketBeat, Salesforce currently has a consensus rating of “Moderate Buy” and an average price target of $211.24.
+CRM has been the topic of several recent analyst reports.
+Raymond James lifted their target price on Salesforce from $200.00 to $240.00 and gave the company a “strong-buy” rating in a research note on Thursday, March 2nd.
+Wedbush lifted their target price on Salesforce from $200.00 to $220.00 and gave the company an “outperform” rating in a research note on Thursday, March 2nd.
+Evercore ISI lifted their target price on Salesforce from $200.00 to $230.00 and gave the company an “outperform” rating in a research note on Thursday, March 2nd.
+DA Davidson lifted their target price on Salesforce from $150.00 to $180.00 and gave the company a “neutral” rating in a research note on Thursday, March 2nd.
+Finally, Canaccord Genuity Group decreased their target price on Salesforce from $215.00 to $180.00 and set a “buy” rating on the stock in a research note on Thursday, December 1st.
+One equities research analyst has rated the stock with a sell rating, twelve have issued a hold rating, twenty-eight have issued a buy rating and one has assigned a strong buy rating to the company.
+According to data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and a consensus price target of $211.24.

 About Salesforce